A Framework for Leveraging Partially-Labeled Data for Product Attribute-Value Identification: Introduction

-The predominant approach for acquiring training datasets for attribute-value extraction tasks typically relies on leveraging product listings and associated attribute-value pairs as furnished by vendors on E-Commerce platforms.
+The predominant approach for acquiring training datasets for attribute-value extraction tasks typically relies on leveraging product listings and associated attribute-value pairs as furnished by vendors on e-commerce platforms.
 This method is directly dependent on the comprehensiveness and accuracy of the data that vendors provide.
 However, it is common practice for vendors to list these details in an incomplete or inconsistent manner.
 Such gaps and irregularities in the data present a substantial obstacle, as the development of effective deep learning models for attribute-value extraction is contingent upon the availability of large-scale, high-quality training data.
+Given that attribute-value extraction systems are also employed on user query traffic to accurately capture user search intentions \citep{ricatte2023avengr}, it is essential to develop light-weight systems that provide real-time responses while managing the substantial workloads prevalent in e-commerce platforms.

-The complexity of the task is further amplified by the multitude of attributes involved, potentially running into tens of thousands of attributes (\NumAttr{} in our case).
-At this scale, some attributes end up being redundant, noisy or rarely used which leads to an extremely long-tailed distribution \citep{Shinzato2023AUG,Xu2019ScalingUO}.
-This redundancy is evident when attributes that fundamentally represent the same product feature -- \textsc{Color} and \textsc{Shade} or \textsc{Size} and \textsc{Dimensions} -- are utilized interchangeably.
-Additionally, attribute representation may vary, with instances such as \textsc{Model No.} and \textsc{Model Number} being treated as distinct attributes despite their equivalence.
-This adds complexity to the process of training and evaluating neural models for extracting attribute-value pairs, as these overlapping attributes may differ across various products and categories.
-Finally, attribute-value extraction systems are also often used on user query traffic to enable capturing user search intentions effectively \citep{ricatte2023avengr}.
-Therefore, developing systems that deliver responses in real-time is crucial.
+To address these dual challenges of incomplete training data and the need for real-time responses, we propose a novel framework.
+First, we use a specialized model designed to learn from the incomplete data.
+This model is then used to regenerate the training data, thereby enabling the training of a faster model that can deliver real-time responses.
+This overall framework is illustrated in \Cref{fig:pipeline}.